Samsung Galaxy A Series: New lineup starts at $110 and two models have 5G

 Samsung's A Series specs

-As for Samsung, its two new 5G phones will be a hard level for many companies to match in the US.
+As for Samsung, its two new 5G phones will be hard for many companies to match in the US.
 The A51 5G will cost $500 when it goes on sale this summer.
-It features a 6.5-inch FHD+ Super AMOLED Infinity-O display, a quad-camera array with a 48-megapixel main lens, and 15-watt fast charging support.
+It features a 6.5-inch FHD Plus Super AMOLED Infinity-O display, a quad-camera array with a 48-megapixel main lens, and 15-watt fast charging support.

 Two other phones will hit the market this summer: the $180 Galaxy A11 and the $250 Galaxy A21.
-The A11 features a 6.4-inch HD+ Infinity-O display, a 4,000-mAh battery, 32GB of internal storage and 2GB of RAM.
-It comes with three rear-facing lenses -- a 13-megapixel wide angle, 5-megapixel ultra-wide and 2-megapixel depth -- and an 8-megapixel front-facing selfie camera.
+The A11 features a 6.4-inch HD Plus Infinity-O display, a 4,000-mAh battery, 32GB of internal storage and 2GB of RAM.
+It comes with three rear-facing lenses -- a 13-megapixel wide angle, 5-megapixel ultrawide and 2-megapixel depth -- and an 8-megapixel front-facing selfie camera.

-The A21 sports a 6.5-inch HD+ Infinity-O display, 4,000-mAh battery, 15 watt fast charge support, 32GB of internal storage and 3GB of RAM.
-The device has a 13-megapixel front-face camera and four camera lenses on the back: a 16-megapixel main camera, 8-megapixel ultra-wide, 2-megapixel macro and 2-megapixel depth camera.
+The A21 sports a 6.5-inch HD Plus Infinity-O display, 4,000-mAh battery, 15 watt fast charge support, 32GB of internal storage and 3GB of RAM.
+The device has a 13-megapixel front-face camera and four camera lenses on the back: a 16-megapixel main camera, 8-megapixel ultrawide, 2-megapixel macro and 2-megapixel depth camera.
 Both the A11 and A21 can be expanded to 512GB memory through a microSD card.

+AT&T's Cricket Wireless and AT&T Prepaid businesses will carry the Galaxy A01 and A11 smartphones this year.
+It said it will announced pricing and availability in the coming months.

 Discuss: Samsung Galaxy A Series: New lineup starts at $110 and two models have 5G